lipinor/varquath/README.md

 # VarQuaTh

 Hello!
-My name is Filipe, this is a project I wrote, VarQuaTh.
+My name is Filipe, and this is quantum computing project I wrote, VarQuaTh.
 Its goal is to make it easier to implement the [Variational Quantum Thermalizer](https://arxiv.org/abs/1910.02071) algorithm within the IBM Qiskit framework.

 You can check the tutorial to learn how to use it with some examples.